Solar hot water for the home

 If you intend to book accommodation, please check availability before booking a place, as accommodation in Brighton can be hard to find, especially over the summer months.

-Get details on local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.
+Get details of local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.

 Booking is essential, as most of our courses/events are fully booked weeks in advance.
 However, if places are still available, then bookings can be made until midday the day before the course/event.
 A place is not secured until we have received the requested payment.